Tony118g/bundu-restaurant/README.md

     ![Failed reservation request image](documentation/readme-images/failed-reservation-request.png)

     * **Customer reservations display** - When users navigate to their profile page, they are able to view their reservations in a table.
 If they don't have any reservations, then a message is provided stating so.
-The table displays the reservation date, time and status (pending, approved or denied).
+The table displays the reservation date, time, and status (pending, approved, or denied).

     ![Customer reservations image](documentation/readme-images/profile-reservations.png)